-The Corporate Governance Committee evaluates annually, as per its mandate and in line with its work plan, the compensation of the directors and officers in their respective capacity in light of the practices of the market, as well as the risks and responsibilities involved.
-Reference is made to page 22 of this Circular under the heading "Executive Compensation" and page 10 under "Compensation of Directors" for additional information on executive and director compensation.
+The Corporate Governance Committee evaluates annually, as per its mandate and in line with its work plan, the compensation of the directors and officers in their respective capacity in light of the practices of the market, as well as the risks and responsibilities associated with carrying out their duties.
+Reference is made to page 22 of this Circular under the heading "Executive Compensation" and page 10 under "Compensation of Directors" for additional information on executive and director compensation, respectively.